inferno-umar/neovim/README.md

 For Vim

 1. Download and install [vim-plug](https://github.com/junegunn/vim-plug) (a plugin manager for vim/neovim).
-Don't worry its easy & create a direcory named plugged.
+Don't worry its easy & create a directory named plugged.

 2. Copy .vimrc file from [here](https://github.com/inferno-umar/vim-neovim/blob/main/.vimrc) and paste it in your ~/.vimrc file.